moonbitlang/moonbit-docs/next/language/ffi-and-wasm-host.md

 ⚠ Warning: MoonBit is still in early stage, so the content may be outdated.

+## Init function

+For WebAssembly backend, it means that it will be executed **before** the instance is available, meaning that the FFIs that relies on the instance's exportations can not be used at this stage;
+for JavaScript backend, it means that it will be executed during the importation stage.

 ## FFI

 ### Declare Foreign Reference